UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

     On PDC about 250 packages come with the ``R`` module.

+!!! note "C3SE"

+    On Alvis at C3SE, around 1340 packages are installed with R/4.2.1 - but much fewer with R/4.3.3.

 There are many different ways to check if the package you are after is already installed - chances are it is!
 The simplest way is probably to simply try loading the package from within ``R`` (you can also get a list of all packages with ``installed.packages()`` but that can be overwhelming):